 When you find a good flip with some profit margin, it likely has a thing or two wrong with it (did you read this in a sarcastic voice?
 We hope so).
-Did you get the property inspected prior to purchase – of course you did, you’re a pro!
+Did you get the property inspected prior to purchase?
+Of course you did, you’re a pro!
 Anyway, it is not your home that you are going to take care of for the next 30 years, so time is of the essence.
-But what do you fix? it can’t be everything.
-There simply isn’t time/hard money/margin for everything. here are some things you need to think about, the consequences of missed or miscalculated rehab costs — and remember time is literally money here:
+But what do you fix?
+It can’t be everything, even with a good investment property loan.
+There simply isn’t time/hard money/margin for everything.
+Here are some things you need to think about to gauge the consequences of missed or miscalculated rehab costs — and remember, time is literally money here.
+Consider:

 - The direct cost of the improvements